mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 # Death by 1,000 paper cuts

 So we have seen over and over again that seemingly reasonable code can lead to some very unfortunately results.
-Everyone here probably at least one version of these problems in your code base today.
+Everyone here probably has at least one version of these problems in your code base today.

 Maybe it’s a preview that doesn’t work very well due to complex behavior and so you just run it in the simulator.